artemvlas/veretino/README.md

 ### Veretino can check the integrity of a large amount of data, for example, after a disk or file system error occurs, bad or unreadable sectors appear, a sudden power outage and similar cases...

 #### How it works:
-* To begin with, the program calculates a list of checksums for all files (or for certain types of files) in the specified folder (and its subfolders) and stores it in the local database.
+* To begin with, the program calculates a list of checksums for all files (or for selected file types using a filter) in the specified folder (and its subfolders) and stores it in the local database (see [Veretino Database format](https://github.com/artemvlas/veretino/wiki/Veretino-Database)).
-* Once the list is ready, you can check the integrity of the data in this folder by comparing their checksums with those calculated and saved earlier.
-This can also be done only with selected file types by applying filters.
+* Having a ready-made database, the program becomes able to check the integrity of the folder's data by reading its current contents and comparing it with the previously created data set.
-* Also, the saved list (a database of folder contents) makes it possible to find new or missing files in a folder by comparing the current contents with a previously saved list.
+* The resulting data also makes it possible to find new or missing items by comparing the current contents with a previously one.

-* The program allows analyzing the contents of folders by file types, their number and size.
+The program allows analyzing the contents of folders by file types, their number and size.
 Finding the largest and most numerous file types, which is useful when creating a database with a specific filter.

-* And when working with individual files, you can calculate the checksum and save it in the summary (*.sha1/256/512).
+And when working with individual files, you can calculate the checksum and save it in the summary (*.sha1/256/512).
 And also check the integrity of the file using both the existing summary and the checksum from the clipboard.

 <p align="center">
   <br><em>Veretino calculates checksums for each file in the specified folder and saves this list for later checks.</em>